 Compared to the rest of the country, citizens of Roosevelt spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Roosevelt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Roosevelt doesn't have a public transportation system that people use for their commute.

 Roosevelt is an extremely ethnically-diverse town.
 The people who call Roosevelt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roosevelt residents report their race to be Native Hawaiian.
 Important ancestries of people in Roosevelt include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.